bitslice7/auto-annotated-portfolio/content/pages/blog/blog-2.md

 After peer review, we made a few minor revisions to perfect our design.
 Initially, we were skeptical about adding a clear line to the X, fearing that it might be confused with the new Twitter logo and ruffle some feathers.
 Therefore, we kept the X plain, but this caused it to stand out too much.
 To resolve this, we added two clear lines to the X so that it blended in and avoided any confusion with the Twitter logo.
 We also tweaked two lowercase letters, i and j.
 In our first draft, these letters were slightly angled with extra curves and even featured hearts as dots.

 ![](/images/yesss.png)

 Sources Cited:

 \[1]
 <https://wordscr.com/what-are-serifs-on-fonts/>

+Atwell, Posted by                                              Nancy, and Nancy Atwell                          	Nancy Atwell is a dedicated writer and the creative force behind Wordscr.com.
+“What Are Serifs on Fonts?
+The Tiny Details That Matter: Wordscr.” *Word SCR*, 21 Jan.
+2025, wordscr.com/what-are-serifs-on-fonts/.

 \[2]
 <https://wordscr.com/are-sans-serif-fonts-easier-to-read/>

+Atwell, Posted by                                              Nancy, and Nancy Atwell                          	Nancy Atwell is a dedicated writer and the creative force behind Wordscr.com.
+“Are sans Serif Fonts Easier to Read?
+The Ultimate Guide: Wordscr.” *Word SCR*, 21 Jan.
+2025, wordscr.com/are-sans-serif-fonts-easier-to-read/.